yassirnajmaoui/yrt-pet-readthedocs-test/doc/usage/histogram3d_format.md

 ## Array format

-Let's define what a fully3D histogram is.
+Let's define what a fully 3D histogram is.
 It is a 3D array such that:

 1. Every bin of the histogram, defined by 3 coordinates, stores a particular Line of Response, defined by a pair of detectors